The Science – What is light

 When photography was in its infancy there was only one source of light to the photographer, and of course, that was the sun.
 So the one thing early photography depended on where long days and good weather.
 It became apparent that another form of light would be needed so that photographers did not have to rely on sunlight anymore and could photograph in dull weather conditions or in a studio.

-Man made light in photography dates back to the early 19th century (1839) it was used by a Mr L. Ibbetson who used oxy-hydrogen light (also known as limelight, discovered by Goldsworthy Gurney (Tolmachev, 2011)) whilst while taking photographs of micrscopic objects.
+Man-made light in photography dates back to the early 19th century (1839) it was used by a Mr L. Ibbetson who used oxy-hydrogen light (also known as limelight, discovered by Goldsworthy Gurney (Tolmachev, 2011)) whilst while taking photographs of microscopic objects.
 Limelight was produced when a piece of calcium carbonate was heated in an oxygen flame until it became incandescent.

 While been used extensively between 1839-1840, the images produced by limelight were of rather poor quality with pale white faces and an improperly lit image due to the inadequacy of the light source and contrast in the reflectiveness in different parts of the image.